California Employer Wage and Hour Claims Attorney:

 In addition to state laws, many California cities and counties have local ordinances governing minimum wages.
 These laws may favor employees even more than state laws.

 An employer’s assumptions about the law can be costly.
 Don’t assume; know.
-Get help from an experienced defense attorney for wage and hour claims.
+Get help from an experienced defense attorney for California wage and hour claims.